OPEN STUDIOS STIRLINGSHIRE 2026

-Artists & makers at venues across rural Stirlingshire will be holding a programme of Open Studios this summer from Saturday 7th - Sunday 15th June 2025, when they invite you to come and see what they do, watch demonstrations, and buy work directly from artists.
+Artists & makers at venues across rural Stirlingshire will be holding a programme of Open Studios from Saturday 19th - Sunday 27th September 2026, when they invite you to come and see what they do, watch demonstrations, and buy work directly from them.

 -